Todai88/Notes/sre/google/04-service-level-objectives.md

 **Consider this scenario**:

 We are monitoring how long it takes to respond to a request from the back-end in the Shakespeare service.
-As such, we have an indicator on how much time a response from the back-end to the front-end will take.
+As such, we have an indicator of how long time a response from the back-end to the front-end will take.

 However, we have no way of knowing how long it takes for the front-end to load the response.
 What if the front-end is taking a longer than usual time to load its JavaScript?